Accessibility in the Built Environment

 To prepare for the ageing population, the government is working towards a successful "ageing in place" lifestyle and accessibility is identified as one of the key enablers.
 An accessible built environment allows our elders to maintain essential links to family, friends and the wider community.
 It enables them to maintain their independence and is an important driver for a more inclusive society.
 Hence, a key thrust of MND and BCA is to champion a promotion programme for enhancing the level of accessibility in Singapore.

 BCA noticed that accessibility in buildings had improved considerably since the implementation of the Code on Barrier-Free Accessibility in Buildings 1990.
 However, there remains a large stock of pre-1990 buildings that are still “inaccessible”.
 A 10-year Barrier-Free Accessibility (BFA) Upgrading Programme (2007-2016) has been put in place to support the upgrading of existing buildings.

 To encourage private sector participation, a $40-million Accessibility Fund is set aside to upgrade buildings built before 1990 which are not BFA compliant.
 The Fund is also used to upgrade all key areas and essential facilities in Singapore to provide at least basic accessibility by 2020.

 List of Accessible Buildings

 For accessible buildings which are frequented by the public, BCA has published a list of such buildings to help users with accessibility difficulties.
 Persons with disabilities are able to access and move freely within these buildings.
-This list which also contains full BFA features: lift, carparking lots, toilet for person with disabilities will be continually updated with more accessible buildings been audited by BCA.
+This list which also contains information on the BFA features like: lift, carparking lots, accessible toilets will be continually updated with more accessible buildings been audited by BCA.